Connect with us

 Smollett believes race played a factor in his jail sentence telling his attorneys he predicted the outcome.

-Recently, former Kansas City police detective Eric Devalkenaere was convicted of murdering a Black man in his own driveway and was sentenced to 6 years in jail.
+A judge convicted former Kansas City police detective Eric Devalkenaere of murdering a Black man in his driveway and sentenced him to six years in jail.
 A judge ruled DeValkenaere can stay out of jail while he appeals his sentence.

 Disagree with whether Jussie is guilty or not, but the Smolletts have a point.